 Balancing your professional and personal social media presences can be tricky, particularly if you are an avid user in both arenas.
 Content that is appropriate and of interest to your personal friends is most likely not appropriate or of interest to your department’s “friends.”
 Keep these two presences as separate as possible by keeping content about your non-work life on your personal page.
 Don’t use personal or professional social media profiles as a platform to disparage coworkers, supervisors or other colleges.

-Think before you post, remembering that anything you share within social media, even within a closed network, is not private.
+Remembering that anything you share within social media, even within a closed network, is not private.
 Content can and will be shared, stored and spread globally.
+Viewers can take screengrabs.
 Don’t post anything online you wouldn’t feel comfortable seeing on the front page of the newspaper or on a news website.
 Also be sure to check your facts and any web links you’re sharing.

 When in doubt, ask.

-If you aren’t sure if something is appropriate to share via social media or the best way to do so, contact the Office of Communications at 413.597.4277 or [email protected].
+If you aren’t sure if something is appropriate to share via social media, contact the Office of Communications at 413.597.4277 or [email protected].